Not magic: Opaque AI tool may flag parents with disabilities

 They stayed with their daughter around the clock when she was moved to a rehab center to regain her strength.
 Finally, the 8-month-old stopped batting away her bottles and started putting on weight again.

 “She was doing well and we started to ask when can she go home,” Lauren Hackney said.
-“And then from that moment on, at the time, they completely stonewalled us.”
+“And then from that moment on, at the time, they completely stonewalled us and never said anything.”

-The couple was stunned when child welfare officials showed up, told them they were negligent and took away their daughter.
+The couple was stunned when child welfare officials showed up, told them they were negligent and took their daughter away.

 “They had custody papers and they took her right there and then,” Lauren Hackney recalled.
 “And we started crying.”

-More than a year later, their daughter, now 2, remains in foster care and the Hackneys, who have developmental disabilities, struggle to understand how taking their daughter to the hospital when she refused to eat could be seen as so neglectful that she’d need to be taken from her home.
+More than a year later, their daughter, now 2, remains in foster care.
+The Hackneys, who have developmental disabilities, are struggling to understand how taking their daughter to the hospital when she refused to eat could be seen as so neglectful that she’d need to be taken from her home.

 They wonder if an artificial intelligence tool that the Allegheny County Department of Human Services uses to predict which children could be at risk of harm singled them out because of their disabilities.